Examine the nature and causes of crime from a sociological perspective.

-With this degree, you'll learn how to analyse a wide range of data to examine the motivations behind why people commit crime and how societies attempt to control them.
+In this course, you'll learn how to analyse a wide range of data to examine the motivations behind why people commit crime and how societies attempt to control them.
+You'll also gain a critical understanding and practical knowledge of a range of social research methods relevant to conducting criminological research.

 In this course, you will analyse crime, deviance and social control and conduct research to examine their impact on society.